shraddhathik/Crimes-Against-Women---By-using-Power-BI-Dashboard/README.md

 # Methodology
 Data Collection:
-Sourced from government reports, police records, and NGOs.
+Sourced from kaggale.
 Data includes reported incidents, demographic information, and geographic locations.

 Data Cleaning:
 Ensured accuracy and consistency in the dataset.

+Analysis Tools:
-Analysis Tools: Utilized Power BI for data visualization and analysis.
+Utilized Power BI for data visualization and analysis.

 1. Bar Chart - To compare the frequency of different types of crimes against women.
 2. Line chart - To illustrate trends in crime rates over time.